 Introduction to Solr

-Solr offers support for the simplest keyword searching through to complex queries on multiple fields and faceted search results.
+Solr’s query syntax and parsers offer support for everything from the simplest keyword searching through to complex queries on multiple fields and faceted search results.
 Collapsing and clustering results offer compelling features for e-commerce and storefronts.
-Powerful math expressions provide the backbone for advanced analytics use cases.
-The Query Syntax and Parsers has more information about searching and queries.
+Streaming expressions allow you to conduct analytics on an entire corpus, a subset matching a query, or a random sample from a set of documents.
+Powerful math expressions build on streaming expressions to provide the backbone for advanced analysis and predictive analytics use cases.

 Advanced relevancy tuning is also supported; Solr provides access to almost all of Lucene’s text analysis features including tokenization, stemming, synonyms and much more, allowing you to tune relevancy based on knowledge of your users and your domain.
 Solr even allows for customization of relevancy via machine learning using the Learning To Rank feature.